MizaGBF/GBFAP/readme.md

 Just look at the full list in `updater.py` for more examples.
 Once the change is done, run `updater.py` again for the concerned characters.

+# Weapons and Main Characters
+Weapon IDs and Main Character classes and outfits are also supported.
+For the later, the ID needs to be hardcoded in the script, but weapons work like characters otherwise.

 # Additional Notes
 Downloaded assets are saved in the following folders:
 * Manifests in model/manifest/